dcanadillas/tfc-python/README.md

 * It's easy!
 If I can do Python, anyone can.
 * It's very handful to deal with JSON, lists, dictionaries and CLI arguments
 * Very straight forward to script REST calls without Curl
 * It's portable.
-Even though that these scripts are designed for MacOS and Linux, it should be easy exporting to Windows
+Even though that these scripts are MacOS and Linux ready, it should be easy exporting to Windows
 * I love indentation... :-)

 ## How-To Guide